jcftang/ansible-hydra/README.md

 Ideally first read up on how ansible works at <http://www.ansible.cc>.

-To deploy the scripts on to a fresh set of machines, first setup your ansible hosts file. e.g. create a file in *$HOME/.ansible_hosts* with the following contents.
+To deploy the scripts on to a fresh set of machines, first setup your ansible hosts file. e.g. create a file in *$HOME/.ansible_hosts* or look at the hosts.vagrant file as an example.
+You may want to override some of the `group_vars/all` settings via the hosts file.

-	[hydra]
-	192.168.206.110

 The IP address will be specific to your site.
 Then you can run one of the playbooks from the playbooks directory.

 	$ pwd
 	/home/jtang/ansible-hydra
-	$ ansible-playbook playbooks/hydra.yml
+	$ ansible-playbook -i myhosts.file site.yml
 	[ lots of output ]

 There are a number of playbooks in the playbooks directory, so have a poke around.

-## TODO

-Move away from tasks and use roles instead as it's just plain cleaner.